dunamismax/lua-gaming/README.md

 ## About This Project

 A comprehensive, production-ready monorepo for game development using the complete Lua gaming ecosystem.
-This repository demonstrates modern game development workflows across multiple frameworks, from 2D indie games to VR experiences and fantasy console development.
+This repository demonstrates modern game development workflows across multiple frameworks, from 2D indie games to fantasy console development.

 **Key Features:**

-- **Complete Framework Coverage** - LÖVE, LÖVR, PICO-8, and TIC-80 all in one place
+- **Complete Framework Coverage** - LÖVE, PICO-8, and TIC-80 all in one place
 - **Production-Grade Structure** - Shared libraries, utilities, and organized project templates
 - **Working Demo Games** - Fully functional examples for each framework
 - **Developer-Friendly Tools** - Scripts for creating, building, and running games
 - **Comprehensive Documentation** - Guides, best practices, and framework-specific tutorials
-- **Cross-Platform Ready** - Support for desktop, mobile, web, and VR platforms
+- **Cross-Platform Ready** - Support for desktop, mobile, and web platforms

 ---